-There are many ways to build composite tooling with beautiful specialized products that cut like butter and finish like glass… and yet, so much MDF.
+There are so many ways to build composite tooling with beautiful specialized products that cut like butter and finish like glass… and yet, so much MDF.
 It’s popular because it is the cheapest material to build small plugs and direct molds - and it works well enough.
 I have cut literal tons of it and would not hesitate to recommend it for a great many applications where money and time are tight and you need something that’s just going to work.

 This article is the distillation of years of failure and success with MDF tooling.